Michèle Bernier

-Michèle Bernier (born 2 August 1956) is a French actress, writer and director.
+Michèle Bernier (born 2 August 1956) is a French actress, comedian, writer and director.

 Personal life

 She is the daughter of Georges Bernier (1929-2005), better known by the name of Professeur Choron and Odile Vaudelle (1934-1985).

 From 1982 to 1997, she was in a relationship with the author Bruno Gaccio.
 They had two children, Charlotte (born in 1987) and Enzo (born in 1997).

 Career

 After a theatrical training, she joined Le Petit Théâtre de Bouvard with many other comedians.
-There, she created a female comedy trio, "The Girls", together with Mimie Mathy and Isabelle de Botton.
+There, she created a female comedy trio, "The Girls," together with Mimie Mathy and Isabelle de Botton.